 Are you an eggnogger or nog-naysayer?
 Whatever your nog notions, this Eggnog Smoothie will earn your nod of approval.

-While I’ve primarily been enjoying my Eggnog Smoothies for breakfast or after a workout, it’s not lost on me that, in order to legitimately kick it with their true eggnog cousins, they’re missing a bit of spirit.
-For a fun happy hour treat or nightcap, add a splash of bourbon (my fave, surprise!), rum, or whiskey.
+While I’ve primarily been enjoying my eggnog smoothies for breakfast or after a workout, it’s not lost on me that, in order to legitimately kick it with their true eggnog cousins, they’re missing a bit of spirit.
+For a fun happy hour treat or nightcap, add a splash of one of the following:

 Even The Grinch could not resist.

 - 1/4 cup plain Greek yogurt (I used non-fat)

 - 1/2 teaspoon ground nutmeg plus additional for topping as desired

 - 1/2 teaspoon almond extract

 - Place the cashew milk, banana, dates, Greek yogurt, cinnamon, nutmeg, and almond extract in a blender.
 Puree until smooth.